unripeapple/kobo-highlights-exporter/README.md

 <img src="docs/images/bonusfeature.png" width="750">
 </p>

->🛈 Limitations for the bonus feature:
+>ℹ️ Limitations for the bonus feature:
 >- For **sideloaded books**, the database may lack correct chapter titles linked to the highlights, resulting in **'Unknown chapter'**.
 In these cases, the app may need a **connected Kobo** to read the TOC directly from the book to find the real chapter title.
 >- The tool is intended to work **optimally** when the Kobo device is connected.
 >- There are **no limitations** for **Kobo Store** and **Overdrive** books  👌